changyeon2/Truemedia-ML-Models/README.md

 Distil-DIRE is a lightweight version of DIRE, which can be used for real-time applications.
 Instead of calculating DIRE image directly, Distl-DIRE aims to reconstruct the features of corresponding DIRE image forwared by a image-net pretrained classifier with one-step noise of DDIM inversion. ([Paper Link](https://arxiv.org/abs/2406.00856))

+- Utilizes a knowledge distillation approach from pre-trained diffusion models.
+- Achieves a 3.2x faster inference speed compared to the traditional DIRE framework.
+- Capable of detecting diffusion-generated images as well as those produced by GANs

 ### 2. [UniversalFakeDetectV2](/UniversalFakeDetectV2) (image)

 An updated implementation of the "UniversalFakeDetect" model by [Ojha et al.](https://arxiv.org/abs/2302.10174) for detecting AI-generated images.
 Key features: